Hyperspectral Denoising Using Unsupervised Disentangled Spatio-Spectral Deep Priors: Experiments

-The denoising results of the Urban dataset and the Pavia University dataset are shown in Fig. \ref{real}.
-One can see that all algorithms offer reasonable results on the Urban data, perhaps because the data is not severely corrupted.
+The denoising results on these real-world datasets are shown in Fig. \ref{real}.
+One can see that all algorithms offer reasonable results on Urban dataset, perhaps because the data is not severely corrupted.
 Nevertheless, the proposed method produces the visually sharpest results.
 In particular, in the zoomed-in area, one can see that the proposed method's result does not have horizontal stripes, while such stripes still appear in results given by most of the baselines.
-For the Pavia University dataset, since the selected band was severely damaged by sparse noise, the denoising task is particularly challenging.
+For EO-1 dataset, since the selected band was severely damaged by sparse noise, the denoising task is particularly challenging.
 One can see that traditional methods can hardly produce satisfactory results.
 Nonetheless, \texttt{DS2DP} removes almost all of the noise---with the price of blurring the image to a certain extent---and offers the most visually pleasing result.
+For Australian, WHU HongHu, and Indian Pines datasets, we can see that there exists visible sparse noise in the observed images.
+The proposed \texttt{DS2DP} preserves more details while removing such noise, compared with other competing methods.